Kings Canyon (Northern Territory): Location, access, and description

 In 1986, Kings Canyon was listed on the Register of the National Estate, when it was described by the Department of Environment as follows:One of the most spectacular canyons in Central Australia.
 Kings Canyon contains some 60 rare or relict plant species and a total of 572 different plant species and 80 species of birds.
 It is a 'living plant museum' and is notable for its stands of cycads & permanent rock pools.
 There are some well-preserved Aboriginal paintings and engravings in the area...

-The walls of Kings Canyon are over 100 m high, with Kings Creek at the bottom, with several Aboriginal sacred sites.
+The walls of Kings Canyon are over 100 m high, with Kings Creek at the bottom, and several Aboriginal sacred sites.
 Part of the gorge is an Aboriginal sacred site.
-The Garden of Eden is a permanent waterhole surrounded by plant life, and while visitors are permitted on the walking track, the waterhole is an important men's sacred place for the traditional owners, with particular Dreaming stories associated with it, so visitors are not allowed to swim in it.
+The Garden of Eden is a permanent waterhole surrounded by plant life.
+While visitors are permitted on the walking track, the waterhole is an important men's sacred place for the traditional owners, with particular Dreaming stories associated with it, so visitors are not allowed to swim in it.
 There are some distinctive rock formations known as the "Lost City".